-So maybe you are not worried about cashing in or feel there are many deserving people of your beautiful dress.
+So maybe you are not worried about cashing in or feel there are many deserving people that could use your beautiful wedding dress.
 You can always donate it!
 There are a number of great organizations that will happily accept your donation and you can even use it as a charitable tax write-off, so it’s a win-win.
 Here are a few to consider.
 One near a dear to mine and my wife’s heart after the loss of our triplet boys are Angel Gowns.
 There’s a number of organizations that create Angel Gowns which you can find by doing a quick Google search, but here’s one to get you started, Angel Gowns By Michelle.
 Adorned in Grace sells donated wedding dresses and the proceeds go to supporting and providing safe shelter to sex traffic victims on the US West Coast.
 Brides Across America helps military brides who can not afford a wedding dress get a beautiful one just like yours!
 Wish Upon A Wedding works closely with Brides For A Cause to help couples facing terminal illnesses get the wedding of their dreams.
 I have personally donated services for Wish Upon A Wedding and they are a great organization.
 Brides Against Breast Cancer is another great charity organization to consider.
 Feel free to do a Google search.
 I’m sure you will find a great charity that fits perfectly for you!

 Maybe you are the crafty type or just love repurposing things.
 Why not do the same with your wedding dress?
 I read a story a few months ago about a woman who took her wedding dress and husband’s tux and made a blanket out of.
 How she did it, I have no clue, but there are tons of crafty ideas like that you could do.
 Maybe you could dye it and wear it out, use it for a costume, make a lamp shade, or use it to catch fish.
 You can probably find a million ideas of things you could do with your wedding dress on Pinterest.
 The crafty world is yours!